mozilla/application-services/components/ads-client/docs/usage.md

 ## Overview
 This document lists the Rust types and functions exposed via UniFFI by the `ads_client` component.
 It only includes items that are part of the UniFFI surface.
+This document is aimed at users of the ads-client who want to know what is available to them.

 ---